 And that was more than enough.

 On that cool summer night, Allen had packed his brothers’ belongings in a small knapsack.
 He’d snuck into his parents’ room, collected the large wads of Ariesian bills out from where his father hid them beneath the floorboards, and placed a kiss on his sleeping mother’s cheeks.
-He ripped a newspaper article detailing how the Twin Cities of Gemini was becoming a booming economic center from the nightstand.
-Read it over.
-Picked Francis up, held Carl’s hand, and left that house without looking back.
+After ripping a newspaper article detailing how the Twin Cities of Gemini was becoming a booming economic center from the nightstand, he’d read it over, picked Francis up, held Carl’s hand, and left that house without looking back.

 It took them five v-trains and a lot of walking to reach the Twin Cities of Gemini.
 Once there, Allen rented a small place by the docks and informed his brothers that this was now home.

 A couple days later Allen managed to snag a job as a laborer at the docks.
 It was cheap labor, but money was money.
 The boss liked him well enough and soon he shot up in the hierarchy.
 In between his working hours, he’d spend the time teaching Francis and Carl.
 School things.
 His brothers weren’t going to grow up dumb as bricks, that was for sure.
 Of course, despite all of Allen’s lessons, Carl still liked to solve things with his fists.
 Francis wasn’t as much of a lost cause.
 But neither used the textbooks to figure out how to bring more money to the table.
 Instead…